mk-fg/fgtk/README.rst

 "--shuffle" option allows to shuffle paths on fat by temporarily copying them off the media to some staging area and back in random order.

-Use-case is dumb mp3 players that don't have that option.
+Use-case is dumb mp3 players that don't have that option (see also vfat_shuffler script for these, which is way more efficient).

 Uses plumbum_ to call "rsync --inplace" (faster than "cp" in most cases) and "find" to do the actual copy/listing.